Olla - An Ancient Water-Conserving System

 The performance of my ollas was so good that I replaced all of my drip irrigation with ollas - the holy grail would be filling ollas with drip but that's another project!
 Either way, the days of standing in the yard with a hose for hours a day are over for us at last - and they can be for you too.
 This is a two-gallon pot with a lid.

 An Olla (pronounced oh-yah) is a handmade terracotta clay pot originally used as an ancient method of irrigation to conserve water, up to 70%.
 Ancient agrarian cultures living in or near desert regions have used olla irrigation methods for millennia, so we know it works!
 Their use is still relevant today because they save you water, save you time, and are organic, off the grid, and leave no plastic residue in the ground.
 They function equally as well in raised beds, containers and in the ground.
-We've used them successfully with our 10 gallon urban gardening bags.
+We've used them very successfully with in both the ground and in containers.

 How to Use an Olla: